 Your children will still be loud. they will disobey, they will learn new behaviours at every stage and push boundaries.

-Children want to run, to find fun, to create chaos.
+Children want to run, to find fun, and to create chaos.

 you will catch them lying, and see them mistreat others.